huggingface/accelerate/docs/source/usage_guides/big_modeling.md

 It's possible your model is so big that even a single copy won't fit in RAM.
 That doesn't mean it can't be loaded: if you have one or several GPUs, this is more memory available to store your model.
 In this case, it's better if your checkpoint is split into several smaller files that we call checkpoint shards.

 🤗 Accelerate will handle sharded checkpoints as long as you follow the following format: your checkpoint should be in a folder, with several files containing the partial state dicts, and there should be an index in the JSON format that contains a dictionary mapping parameter names to the file containing their weights.
-You can easily shard your model with ["~Accelerator.save_model"].
+You can easily shard your model with [`~Accelerator.save_model`].
 For instance, we could have a folder containing:

 ```bash
 first_state_dict.bin